Ballyhaise: Ballyhaise House

 Ballyhaise House is situated on the River Annalee (a tributary of the Erne).
 It was built for the Newburghs, a local landowning family, in the early eighteenth century, replacing the previous house built by John Taylor.
 Although a date of 1733 is often given for the start of the construction of Ballyhaise House, most architectural historians now believe that the house was begun slightly earlier than this.
 It is said to contain the earliest surviving oval room in Ireland and Britain.
 The building was traditionally credited to Richard Cassels, a German architect living in Dublin, who designed many of the capital's finest buildings and squares (including Leinster House).
 More recently, its thought that Ballyhaise House was designed by the architect of Parliament House in Dublin, Sir Edward Lovett Pearce.
 The core of the building consisted of two story's over half-basement, and of seven bays.
 The house was the focal point of this Palladian scheme that was extended on either side by quadrants terminating into pavilion wings None of these interior features of the house remain today.

 Ballyhaise Market House

 The Market House was built around 1730 and is said to have collapsed by 1736.
 It was located on Fair Hill, a radial road leading from the octagonal Market Place to the Fair Green.
 It was the product of Colonel Newburgh's innovative programme of urban planning, once considered an 'arched edifice built of brick.'
 It was rebuilt in 1837 but still retains some essential components of its original form.

-Ballyhaise College

-Ballyhaise College, an agricultural college, has been based at Ballyhaise House since the beginning of the 20th century.
-The college, now run by Teagasc, celebrated its centenary in 2006 and has over 400 enrolled students.